codebymani/slidojs/README.md

 # slidojs
-Slido Js is a lightweight weight minimalistic image slider with no dependencies and no styling.
+Slido Js is a lightweight weight minimalistic image slider with no dependencies and no styling required.

 ### Installation
 - [Download the latest release.](https://github.com/codebymani/slidojs/archive/master.zip)